 O come, let us adore him, O come, let us adore him, O come, let us adore him, Christ the Lord.

-God of God, Light of Light, lo, he abhors not the Virgin's womb; very God, begotten not created:
+God of God, Light of Light, lo, he abhors not the Virgin's womb; very God, begotten not created: O come, let us adore him, O come, let us adore him, O come, let us adore him, Christ the Lord.
+Sing, choirs of angels, sing in exultation, sing, all ye citizens of heaven above; glory to God in the highest:

 O come, let us adore him, O come, let us adore him, O come, let us adore him, Christ the Lord.
-See how the shepherds, summoned to his cradle, leaving their flocks, draw nigh with lowly fear; we too will thither bend our joyful footsteps:

-O come, let us adore him, O come, let us adore him, O come, let us adore him, Christ the Lord.

-Lo, star-led chieftains,

-Magi, Christ adoring,

-offer him incense, gold and

-myrrh;

-we to the Christ-child bring

-our hearts' oblations:

-O come, let us adore him, O come, let us adore him, O come, let us adore him, Christ the Lord.
-Child, for us sinners poor and in the manger, fain we embrace thee, with love and awe; who would not love thee, loving us so dearly?

-O come, let us adore him, O come, let us adore him, O come, let us adore him, Christ the Lord.
+Yea, Lord, we greet thee, born this happy morning; Jesus, to thee be glory given; word of the Father, now in flesh appearing: O come, let us adore him, O come, let us adore him, O come, let us adore him, Christ the Lord.